 |08B - International loans/grants||BRL19,581,704,909||USD4,010,000,000|

 |08B1 - Asian Development Bank|

 |08B2 - Other||BRL19,581,704,909||USD4,010,000,000||

-(i) May 29, USD4.01 billion in loans from the French Development Agency (AFD), Inter-American Development Bank (IDB), World Bank, Development Bank of Latin America (CAF), German Development Bank (KfW), and New Development Bank (NDB) for emergency income support programs; these expenses have already been incurred by the Brazilian government. [update]
+(i) 29 May 2020, USD4.01 billion in loans from the French Development Agency (AFD), Inter-American Development Bank (IDB), World Bank, Development Bank of Latin America (CAF), German Development Bank (KfW), and New Development Bank (NDB) for emergency income support programs; these expenses have already been incurred by the Brazilian government.

 |09 - International Assistance Provided|